 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance are 11.20% higher in 2022 versus 2013 (a $2.24 difference in value).

-Between 2013 and 2017: Tenants' and household insurance experienced an average inflation rate of 2.40% per year.
+Between 2013 and 2022: Tenants' and household insurance experienced an average inflation rate of 1.19% per year.
 In other words, tenants' and household insurance costing $20 in the year 2013 would cost $22.24 in 2022 for an equivalent purchase.
-Compared to the overall inflation rate of 1.25% during this same period, tenants' and household insurance inflation was similar.
+Compared to the overall inflation rate of 2.57% during this same period, inflation for tenants' and household insurance was lower.

-In the year 2013: Pricing changed by 3.12%, above the average yearly change for tenants' and household insurance during the 2013-2017 time period.
-Compared to overall inflation for all items in 2013 (1.46%), price inflation for tenants' and household insurance was higher.
+In the year 2013: Pricing changed by 3.12%, which is above the average yearly change for tenants' and household insurance during the 2013-2022 time period.
+Compared to inflation for all items in 2013 (1.46%), inflation for tenants' and household insurance was higher.